AlastairPickering/PAMalytics/docs/validate.md

 - `validation_species`: the reviewer’s final species label decision
 - `validated_by`: the reviewer name
 - `validated_at`: the date/time of the review
+- `validation_notes`: any notes recorded during validation
+- `uncertain_flag`: whether the detection was marked as uncertain